ColCarroll/newsreader/README.md

 Newsreader
 ==========
 Uses the reddit api to grab the most popular news headlines (defined more carefully as "any link with over 100 votes from /r/news, /r/worldnews, or /r/politics," though this is configurable).
 Builds a postgres table with the relevant data in it.
+Right now, I am only tracking the highest score each article gets to -- each run will update an existing score if it is higher (but will not make two entries for that article).
 Future plans are to use the data to predict scores of headlines.

 Installation
 ============